rvegajr/MobileBrowsers/README.md

 3. **Copy Source**: Tap the "Copy All" button to copy the entire HTML source to your clipboard
 4. **Analyze**: Paste the source into your preferred editor for analysis or sharing

+### Using Console Logs

+1. **Open Developer Tools**: Tap the menu button (three dots) and select "Developer Tools"
+2. **Switch to Console Tab**: Tap the "Console" tab in the developer tools panel
+3. **View Logs**: All JavaScript console logs will be displayed with timestamps and color-coding
+4. **Test Logging**: Use the "Test Log" button to generate sample logs
+5. **Clear Logs**: Tap the "Clear" button to clear all console logs
+6. **Copy Logs**: Tap the "Copy" button to copy all console logs to your clipboard

 ### Managing Favorites

 1. **Add a Favorite**: Navigate to a page, tap the menu button, and select "Add to Favorites"